-Can anyone recommend a good team communication tool?
+Can anyone recommend a good but simple team communication tool?

 I am working with a few people on a project and we keep sending around a lot of emails.
 I don't want to use a complex project management tool, as I think that would be too much.
 I would like to find a simple way to communicate without clogging up our inboxes.
 Thanks for any recommendations.